Eastern elk: Remnant populations

-There may be more remaining of the eastern elk than old skeletons.
+It is possible that the subspecies may still be extant.
 In 1905, 18 elk were introduced to Fiordland National Park in New Zealand—a gift from Theodore Roosevelt.
 The elk were survivors of an original shipment of 20, half of which came from Yellowstone National Park and half from an Indian game reserve in Brookfield, Massachusetts, owned by H.E.
 Richardson.
 The latter are believed to be eastern elk captured in northern Minnesota by Native Americans.
 The possible eastern elk bloodline might explain some unusual characteristics he has seen in New Zealand elk, such as "bifurcated" antlers in which the dagger, or fourth point, forks at the tip.